Bob Rees - EHealth Senior Officer

 Currently Active Assets on Macroaxis

-Is Insurance Brokers space expected to grow?
-Or is there an opportunity to expand the business' product line in the future?
+Is there potential for Insurance Brokers market expansion?
+Will EHealth introduce new products?
 Factors like these will boost the valuation of EHealth.
-If investors know EHealth will grow in the future, the company's valuation will be higher.
-The financial industry is built on trying to define current growth potential and future valuation accurately.
+Projected growth potential of EHealth fundamentally drives upward valuation adjustments.
+Understanding fair value requires weighing current performance against future potential.
 All the valuation information about EHealth listed above have to be considered, but the key to understanding future value is determining which factors weigh more heavily than others.

 The market value of eHealth is measured differently than its book value, which is the value of EHealth that is recorded on the company's balance sheet.
 Investors also form their own opinion of EHealth's value that differs from its market value or its book value, called intrinsic value, which is EHealth's true underlying value.
-Investors use various methods to calculate intrinsic value and buy a stock when its market value falls below its intrinsic value.
+Analysts utilize numerous techniques to assess fundamental value, seeking to purchase shares when trading prices fall beneath estimated intrinsic worth.
 Because EHealth's market value can be influenced by many factors that don't directly affect EHealth's underlying business (such as a pandemic or basic market pessimism), market value can vary widely from intrinsic value.